Stephen137/customer_lifetime_value/README.md

 My starting point for this project was to frame two common business problems faced by the [Google Merchandise Store](https://shop.googlemerchandisestore.com/) and ecommerce businesses in general.

-### Frame the business problems
+### 1.1 Frame the business problems

 - What will customers spend in the next 90-days?
 (Regression)
 - What is the probability that a customer will make a purchase in the next 90-days?
 (Classification)

 In order to provide insights to these questions, we first need to :

-### Translate the raw data into meaningful insights
+### 1.2 Translate the raw data into meaningful insights

 - explore the dataset to extract meaningful trends, patterns and anomalies regarding customer behaviour
 - create additional RFM (Recency, Frequency, Monetary) feautures to unlock hidden insights

-### Use the insights to make future predictions
+### 1.3 Use the insights to make future predictions

-- train a machine learnign regression mode to predict the `$` customer spend in the next-90 days
+- train a machine learning regression model to obtain a BASELINE prediction of the `$` customer spend in the next-90 days
-- train a machine learning classification model to predict the `likelihood` of customer spend in the next-90 days
+- train a machine learning classification model to obtain a BASELINE prediction of the `likelihood` of customer spend in the next-90 days

+In practice we would adopt an iterative process, by trying a range of different models and choosing the one that presents the best compromise between training speed (cost), accuracy and explainability.
+The more complex the model the more accurate the results generally, but with a trade off in interpretability.

-### Communicate using an interactive dashboard
+### 1.4 Communicate using an interactive dashboard

 - present the findings of my analysis through an interactive dashboard
 - share my findings through deployment of a Dash [ecommerce customer analytics app](http://stephen137.pythonanywhere.com/)

-### Move from insights to actionable outcomes
+### 1.5 Move from insights to actionable outcomes

 We can use these predictions to identify :